Fifty News Review – Fast Cash…Except for One Thing

 Fifty News Summary

 Fifty News is a scam.
 OK?
 They’re not going to pay you.
 I realize that some of you are going to sign up anyway and then come back here to the comments section and ask “Why haven’t they paid me?”
 A few will even assume, as they do every time that I review one of these sites, that I am the one who is supposed to be paying people.
 No, I’m not paying anyone, and I’m not promising to pay anyone.
+I HAVE NO RELATIONSHIP WITH FIFTY NEWS.
 I’m just the messenger, and the message is this – Fifty News is a scam.